 - Drain the gelatine and squeeze out any excess water.

-- Pour the cream into a larger saucepan and add the sugar and vanilla paste.
-Bring to the boil over a medium heat, stirring constantly.
+- Bring to a boil over a medium heat, stirring constantly.
 As soon as it starts to boil, remove immediately from the heat.

 - Pour the milk-gelatine mix into the cream-chocolate pan and stir until fully combined.